cofacts/rumors-line-bot/README.md

 We are using LIFF to collect user's reason when submitting article & negative feedbacks.

+It is accessible under `/liff` of open dev server or production chatbot server.

-This would require a separate HTTPS server serving `liff/index.html`, and some setup on [LINE developer console](https://developers.line.biz/console/).
+To connect with chatbot, some setup on [LINE developer console](https://developers.line.biz/console/) are required.

 ### Process image message(using Tesseract-OCR)